 For those who prefer craft beers, Mallorca has also become interesting for the number of microbreweries that have sprung up in recent years.
 Palma hosts a beer festival each spring and this year we sampled a few of the local brews.
 The one we liked best was Rubia Bohemia Pils from Cerveza Nau.

-Beer from Santa Maria
+Artisan beer from Santa Maria

 Cerveza Nau microbrewery is in the small town of Santa Maria, which has a large popular Sunday market (including an organic produce section).
 It’s the business of Michelangelo Mazzoccola and Thomas Zapp, two friends who discovered a mutual enjoyment of good food and drink (and particularly beer).
 Thomas is German and Michelangelo is half-Spanish, half-Italian, but grew up in Germany.
 Coincidentally, they both grew up in the same town, but didn’t meet until they came to Mallorca.